Student Virtual Conference Funding Guidelines

 - Funds will not be awarded retroactively.
 Applications must be submitted before the conference occurs.

 - Up to, but not exceeding $300 (one or two individual students attending the same conference)

 - Up to, but not exceeding $500 (three or more students attending the same conference)

 Funds are limited and distributed post-conference only.
 There is no guarantee that a conference funding request will be approved.
 If approved, the office will fund only one conference per academic year for individual or group of students.
 The Dean’s Office encourages you to choose carefully the conference you are hoping to attend and to apply in advance.
 It is recommended that groups limit the number of participants given the maximum reimbursement for a student group is a set amount regardless of the group size.
 Three or more students attending the same conference will be considered to constitute a group, whether students apply as a group or individually.

 Award Notifications - Applicants will be notified via email within one week after applications are submitted.
 We will not provide same day decisions.

-Within 2 weeks upon return from travel, students are required to submit a one-page descriptive report along with a travel reimbursement form and original receipts.
-Students will receive reimbursement for conference related expenses (registration, economy transportation, hotel/lodging).
-Conference materials, membership fees, special event tickets, or meals will need to be covered by the student or another funding source.
+Within 2 weeks upon conclusion of the online conference, students are required to submit a one-page descriptive report along with reimbursement form and registration receipts.
+Students will receive reimbursement for virtual conference registration only.
+Conference materials or organization membership fees will need to be covered by the student or another funding source.

-Print the travel form, attach ORIGINAL receipts, and send (via campus mail) or drop off to Felicite Gibson (Dean's Office - Parrish 140) who will finalize the reimbursement information.
+Please print the travel form, attach registration receipts, and send (via email) to Felicite Gibson, who will finalize the reimbursement information.
 The forms will then be sent to the Business Office for processing.
-Payments will be deposited into student accounts within three weeks. *Reimbursement will not be processed without a report.
+Reimbursement will be deposited into student accounts within three weeks. *Reimbursement will not be processed without a report.

 Please note that the report, either in part or in whole, may be shared with relevant academic departments, Dean’s Office staff, President’s staff, and/or the Board of Managers.